 The increasingly evident scarcity of resources promotes sustainable use and consumption solutions at nearly all levels and areas of material use.

-The increasing consequences of climate change and the resulting need for action have farreaching implications for the protection and regeneration of the environment in almost all respects.
-In addition, current and even more so future energy supplies will be strongly assessed based on their regenerative solution approaches or will be converted to them.
+The increasing consequences of climate change and the resulting need for action have far-reaching implications for the protection and regeneration of the environment in almost all respects.
 The use of plastics will presumably have to meet higher recycling and environmental compatibility requirements in the future.